-Wednesday, July 11th - Lake of Isles - North Course (North Stonington)
+Tuesday, June 4th - Lake of Isles (North Stonington)

 Important Qualifier Information

 Format: 18-hole stroke play qualifying.
 The number of spots available at each site is determined by the total number of players participating.
-Successful qualifiers will advance to the 84th Connecticut Open Championship at New Haven Country Club on July 30th - August 1st.
+Successful qualifiers will advance to the 85th Connecticut Open Championship at Torrington Country Club on July 19-21, 2019.
 On site playoff may be required to break ties for qualifying and/or alternate positions.

 Withdrawals & Refunds: Refund less $25.00 administrative fee if requested prior to entry deadline.
 50% refund after entry deadline and seven days prior to the event.
 Within seven days prior to the event there will be no refund.
 Any player who has competed in a qualifying round will be not be issued a refund if they are forced to withdraw from the championship proper.